 Learn Why Attorneys Hate Avvo

-Peer Endorsements are Partly Political
+Peer Endorsements Are Partly Political

-Avvo Ratings Often Appear Inaccurate and/or Inconsistent
+Avvo Ratings Are Often Inaccurate or Inconsistent

 Lack of Control

-Avvo May Be an Ethics Violation
+Joining Avvo Might Be an Ethics Violation

 Could joining Avvo lead to an attorney being charged with an ethics violation?
-According to South Carolina attorney Kirsten Small, who conducts seminars on ethics and social networking, the South Carolina Rules of Professional Conduct impose a strict prohibition on client testimonials.
+According to South Carolina attorney Kirsten Small who conducts seminars on ethics and social networking, the South Carolina Rules of Professional Conduct impose a strict prohibition on client testimonials.

-Avvo Director Conrad Saam views the situation in South Carolina to be "an attempt by the South Carolina bar to scare its constituents out of embracing the internet."
-Saam points out that the ethics opinion that established this rule, South Carolina Ethics Opinion 09-10, specifically states that "this opinion does not take into consideration any constitutional law issues regarding lawyer advertising."
+Avvo Director Conrad Saam sees the situation as an "attempt by the South Carolina bar to scare its constituents out of embracing the internet."
+Saam points out that the ethics opinion that established this rule, South Carolina Ethics Opinion 09-10, specifically states that "this opinion doesn't take into consideration constitutional law issues regarding lawyer advertising."

 Avvo is Unresponsive